Frequently Asked Questions about Marijuana

 What about industrial hemp?
 Does this create a new market for hemp products?

-No. The law is focused on legalizing the recreational use of marijuana.
-The law modifies the definition of “marijuana” to include only cannabis greater than 0.3 percent THC concentration.
-Cannabis under this limit – industrial hemp – is not treated as recreational “marijuana.”
+No. The law is focused on legalizing the recreational use of cannabis.
+The law modifies the definition of “cannabis” to include only cannabis greater than 0.3 percent THC concentration.
+Cannabis under this limit – industrial hemp – is not treated as recreational “cannabis.”